JasmineKhalimova/Mini-React-Apps/src/README.md

     // Output: Hello, my name is Alice and I am 25 years old.

-- Template Strings:
+- **Template Strings:**
     - Template strings (introduced in ES6) use backticks (`) instead of quotes and allow embedded expressions with ${}.
 They are more readable and flexible, especially for combining variables and writing multi-line strings.

-    - In template strings, you don’t need to manually concatenate variables and text with +.
+    - In template strings, you do not need to manually concatenate variables and text with +.
 Instead, you place the variable or expression inside ${} within the backticks.

     let name = "Alice";
     let age = 25;